 CONSULT THE PUBLICATION: Guide de procedure et de fonctionnement des assemblées des copropriétaires (Procedures and operation of general meetings of co-owners guide)

-Absolute majority Abstention Act of acquisition of immovables by the syndicate of co-owners Act of alienation of immovables by the syndicate of co-owners Alienation of immovables Annual General Meeting (AGM) Co-owner Deed of sale Destination of common portions Destination of the immovable Destination of the private portions Double Majority Majority (general meeting of co-owners) Make-up General Meeting (MGM) Meeting of co-owners Meeting Officers President of the meeting Resolution Servitude Simple majority Special General Meeting (SGM) Special Transitional General Meeting Unanimity Vote Voting Work for improvement of common portions Work for the alteration of the common portions Work for the enlargement of common portions Work modifying the destination of the immovable
+Absolute majority Abstention Act of acquisition of immovables by the syndicate of co-owners Act of alienation of immovables by the syndicate of co-owners Alienation of immovables Alteration work of the common portions Annual General Meeting (AGM) Co-owner Deed of sale Destination of common portions Destination of the immovable Destination of the private portions Double Majority Majority (general meeting of co-owners) Make-up General Meeting (MGM) Meeting of co-owners Meeting Officers President of the meeting Resolution Servitude Simple majority Special General Meeting (SGM) Special Transitional General Meeting Unanimity Vote Voting Work for improvement of common portions Work for the enlargement of common portions Work modifying the destination of the immovable